gboisse/gboisse.github.io/content/posts/01-node-graph/index.md

 Similarly, a "shading data node" would represent a standard material while a "component node" would be some piece of code to be injected into the fragment shader for various per-pixel procedural shading operations.

+With such an approach, I felt I'd be able to expose all engine features in a way that they could easily be composed in different ways and hopefully achieve my goals of blablabla.
 Here's a collection of the different node categories in the engine at the time of writing:

 <!--Mention something about the color scheme?-->